Javlonbeckk/AutoService/README.md

 pictures, which are in folder "graphs"

+Ton install Docker use https://golb.hplar.ch/2019/01/docker-on-windows10-home-scratch.html

-To run docker-compose use commands:
+To run docker-compose run terminal(or command prompt) in folder of project, then use commands:

 $ docker-machine stop